 Ethnocentricism: the belief that your own in-group – eg: religious group, nation, gender, etc – is superior to other cultures.

-Etics: universals of behaviour.
+Etics: universals of values, philosophies, norms or behaviours.

 Eustress: Hans Selye’s (1980) term for low-level positive stress that helps energise and prepare people for important events – eg: first dates, exams, etc.